 Cas9 mRNA in vitro transcription

-While Cas9 with and without mSA can be used to generate KIs with high efficiency(Table S7), we have generated and validated the majority of KI lines presented in this manuscript using Cas9-mSA and therefore recommend using it.
+While Cas9 with and without mSA can be used to generate KIs with high efficiency(Table S7), we have generated and validated the majority of KI lines presented in this manuscript using Cas9-mSA (all other Cas9 mRNA coding plasmids can be found in Table S4).

 pCS2+ Cas9-mSA plasmid was a gift from Janet Rossant to Addgene (plasmid #103882) (Gu et al., 2018).
 Linearize 6-8µg of Cas9-mSA plasmid by Not1 HF restriction enzyme (NEB #R3189L).
 Run a 1.5% agarose gel and cut out the 8.8kb linearized fragment.
 Extract DNA using QIAquick Gel Extraction Kit (Qiagen #28115).
 Perform the in vitro transcription reaction using mMACHINE SP6 Transcription Kit (Invitrogen #AM1340).